ciaeric/ciaeric.github.io/_posts/2021-08-11-visualize-hierarchy.md

 ![screenshot1](/assets/img/post19/dummy2.png)

-Because the need is "search" any Node in the hierarchy, so we need another dimension table to lookup `Dim_Path` and served as a slicer, I am writing another similar SQL code to get it (no pivot calculation), actually you can unpivot previous table in Power Query to achieve the same result
+Because the need is "search" any Node in the hierarchy, so we need another dimension table to lookup/filter `Dim_Path` and served as a slicer, I am writing another similar SQL code to get it (no pivot calculation), actually you can unpivot previous table in Power Query to achieve the same result
 ```
 WITH pathstring
 AS (SELECT distinct